Good Food Local

 Convenience is a key determinant of the food we eat.
 For families living on lower incomes, the only available options are often local convenience stores, which have significantly fewer healthy, affordable options than supermarkets, stocking confectionery, alcohol and fizzy drinks.

-Impact on Urban Health and Rice Marketing are developing a long-term multi-disciplinary, London-wide approach to address the challenges with convenience food.
+Impact on Urban Health and Rice Marketing have developed a long-term multi-disciplinary, London-wide approach to address the challenges with convenience food.
 The programme supports councils to recognise local convenience stores that play an important role in their communities (often in areas identified as strategically important to the local health agenda e.g. in School Superzones, food deserts), helping them to improve access and affordability of healthier options against an agreed set of criteria, the Healthier 100 Framework.
 Stores are supported with free stock of healthier options to show that healthier options can sell.

 developing the right approach